 At Essex, we're constantly working to make sure you get the best possible student experience.
 This means re-investing your fees into employing some of the best academic minds in the UK, and maintaining and improving our facilities.

-If you're an Essex alumni you can save up to 33% on your fees if you have received a First or Distinction in your Masters degree respectively.
-If you're eligible, the discount will be applied automatically for you.
-But if you have not yet received your final results at the point that you start your new course, you’ll be awarded the minimum 10% discount initially.
+If you're an Essex alumni, you can save up to 33% on your postgraduate tuition fees.
+If you're eligible, the discount will be applied automatically, but if you have not yet received your final results at the point that you start your new course, you’ll be awarded the minimum 10% discount initially.
 If, when your final results are confirmed, you become eligible for a higher discount, this will then be applied to your tuition fees.

 We want talented people from all backgrounds to be able to benefit from an Essex Education, so we offer a range of scholarships and bursaries.
 We also have .